LohremYpsum/react-chatclient/README.md

-# Getting Started with Create React App
+# About this Project

+Simple Chat-Interface for a Chat-Client.
+Answers the App gives, are Placeholders only.
+Purpose of this Project was to play around with React and Tailwind, aswell as using React-Icons / Spinners as 3rd-Party Packages.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The Project utilizes Tailwind-CSS and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run: